scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 Discussion
 ==========

-Our results demonstrate that we are able to collect useful data and metatdata from Python use on Cori and conduct exploratory analysis of the data that we can easily digest to production and publication.
+Our results demonstrate that we are able to collect useful data on Python package use on Cori, tag it with additional metadata useful for filtering during analysis, and conduct exploratory analysis of the data that can easily evolve to production and publication.
 The results themselves confirm many of our expectations about Python use on Cori, but also reveal some surprises that suggest next actions for various stakeholders.